At a Glance

 The Intern track serves teacher candidates who are employed teaching full time in a public K–12, or WASC-approved K–12 private school in a setting and assignment approved for that credential by the credential advisor.
 Intern candidates must have completed their subject-matter requirements.

-Whether you are looking to fortify your teaching qualifications or are making a career change from another field, this program geared for the working adult learner produces some of the country's finest educators.
+Whether you are looking to fortify your teaching qualifications or are making a career change from another field, this program geared for the working adult learner produces educators known for their skill and compassion.

 - Each class meets just one night a week, providing added flexibility for working students as they earn their degree and credential.